tbaums/www/content/docs/cli.md

 ### Get the Status of an Instance

-Now that we have a list of available instances, we can get the current status of all plans for one of them:
+Now that you have a list of available instances, you can get the current status of all plans for one of them:

 `kubectl kudo plan status --instance=<instanceName> --kubeconfig=<$HOME/.kube/config>`

-*Note: The `--instance` flag is **mandatory**.*
+**Note**: The `--instance` flag is mandatory.

 ```bash
 $ kubectl kudo plan status --instance=up